gustavo-depaula/etudes-in-c/README.md

 Sadly (or gladly), my university course doesn't use "raw" C in any subjects (afaik).
 So these explorations have been for fun and knowledge only.
 The caveat is that some of the use cases I wrote are based on stolen assignments from friends' subjects in their universities.

 Feel free to explore, review, use, and leave suggestions on any code in this repository!

+Quick explanation:

+- In `lib/` there are reusable data structures and algorithms
+- In `cases/` there are specific applicatoins that use these A&DSs